BehnazP/SpatioCompoMixed/README.md

 ### Licenses
 #### Code
-MATLAB code for modelling spatial compositional data, specifically for reconstructions of past land cover and uncertainties.
+MATLAB code for combing the spatial compositional data with proportional data, specifically for reconstructions of past land cover and human land use.
-Copyright (C) 2018  Pirzamanbein Pirzamanbein
+Copyright (C) 2020  Pirzamanbein Pirzamanbein

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by